Mexico City Mexico Temple: The LDS Church in Mexico

+Mexico City

 The Mexico City Temple was announced on April 3, 1976, and dedicated on December 2, 1983 by Gordon B. Hinckley, a counselor in the church's First Presidency.
 The temple was built on a 7 acre plot, has 4 ordinance rooms and 11 sealing rooms, and has a total floor area of 116642 sqft.
 It was the first Latter-day Saint temple built in Mexico.

+A groundbreaking ceremony to represent the start of construction was held on November 25, 1979.
+This event was presided over by Boyd K. Packer, and attended by 9,000 people, including local church members and community leaders.

 When it was designed few temples featured an angel Moroni.
-It is one of only 5 temples that have an angel Moroni symbolically holding a record of the ancient peoples in America in the form of gold plates.
-A visitors' center was included in the original design, with similar architectural features and a statue of Christ that can be experienced up close.
-The grounds are designed with a water display in front, a garden, and are decorated with traditional Mexican plants.
+It is one of five temples that have an angel Moroni symbolically holding a record of the ancient peoples in America in the form of gold plates.
+A visitors' center was included in the original design, with similar architectural features and a statue of Christ.
+The grounds include a water display in front, a garden, and are decorated with traditional Mexican plants.

 When the temple was built it was property of the Mexican government bound under a law that stipulated all religious buildings should be open to all.
 However, the Mexican government made an exception to the law to allow the church's normal practice of only allowing members with temple recommends to enter the building.
 In 1992, Mexican law was reformed and ownership of the building was transferred to the church.

 The temple closed March 30, 2007 for renovations that were expected to take up to 14 months.
 Renovations were completed and the church conducted guided tours of the temple from October 20 through November 8, 2008.
 Church president Thomas S. Monson rededicated the temple on November 16, 2008.
 The temple was again closed for renovations in early 2014.
-A public open house was held from 14 August through 5 September of 2015, excluding Sundays.
-The temple was rededicated on Sunday, September 13, 2015 by Henry B. Eyring, a counselor in the First Presidency.
+A public open house was held from 14 August through 5 September 2015, excluding Sundays.
+The temple was rededicated on September 13, 2015, by Henry B. Eyring, a counselor in the First Presidency.

+Design and architecture

+The building was designed by church architect Emil B. Fetzer, and has a Mayan Revival architectural style, along with traditional Latter-day Saint temple design.
+The temple's architecture reflects both the cultural heritage of Mexico City and its spiritual significance to the church.

+Site

+The temple sits on a 1.82-acre plot, and the landscaping around the temple features flowers, palm trees, and grass, as well as a reflecting pool.
+There are distribution and visitors' centers on the temple grounds.

+Exterior

+The structure is constructed with white cast stone.
+The exterior has a “rectangular base, basket-weave design, and levels that decrease in size as the house of the Lord increases in height,” which were chosen for their symbolic significance and alignment with temple traditions.
+The temple also features a statue of the angel Moroni; it is one of five temples to have a statue of Moroni holding the gold plates.